 In the Time field, a visitor can enter a time, which will be submitted in a time format.

 Note: The format can't be changed to the 24-hour clock.
 It will always be AM/PM.

 This field adds areas in which the visitor can input their telephone number.

-If you check Show Country Code, a fourth box will display to collect the visitor's international phone code.
+If you check Show Country Code, a fourth field will display to collect the visitor's international phone code.

-Note: The phone number boxes will always be formatted for US telephone numbers.
+Note: The phone number fields will always be formatted for US telephone numbers.
 They can't be changed to an international format.
 As an alternative, use the Text field instead.

 Only numbers are accepted in the Number field.

 In the Currency Field, a user can enter an amount of money in front of a currency symbol of your choosing.